-It may sound too obvious, but you need to have a vision or structure for your money, or what will eventually be your investment portfolio before you invest it beyond the money market fund.
-Similarly, you don't want to leave your cash in a liquid savings vehicle like that for too long, or you may be missing an opportunity to make your money work harder for you.
+It may sound too obvious, but you need to have a vision or structure for your money, or what will eventually be your investment portfolio, before you invest it beyond the money market fund.
+You don't want to leave your cash in a liquid savings vehicle like that for too long, or you may be missing an opportunity to make your money work harder for you.
 Before you can decide that, though, you need to know what you're hoping to earn and why.
-A financial planner would call this vision or structure your investment objective.
+A financial planner would call this vision your investment objective.

 Lump-Sum Invest vs. DCA: Jump in Now or Slowly Invest Over Time?

 Whether you put all your cash to work immediately or periodically invest portions with dollar-cost averaging (DCA), you need to make your decision completely upon your investment objective and risk tolerance, not what is happening in the stock market or economy at the given moment.

 For example, if your time horizon is 20 years, you can invest the entire lump sum of money into your chosen investments all at once, because the total return over that long of a period of time will not change much by timing this far in advance.
 Also, there is more risk of decreasing your average returns by leaving too much of your cash in a money market account, as opposed to investing it immediately.